College Park Scholars Program (CPSP)

 1125 Cumberland Hall, 301-314-2777

-College Park Scholars is a nationally acclaimed living and learning program that offers outstanding students the best elements of a small residential college paired with the exciting opportunities available at a large public research university.
-Each of its 11, two-year programs for freshmen and sophomores provides a close-knit community and a challenging academic experience.
+College Park Scholars is a nationally acclaimed living and learning program that offers outstanding students the interpersonal benefits of a small college paired with the intellectual advantages of a major research university.
+Each of its 12, two-year programs for freshmen and sophomores provides a close-knit community and a challenging, interdisciplinary academic experience.
 Students attend weekly, faculty-led colloquia that encourage active discussion and debate.
 Other courses in the curriculum satisfy General Education requirements.
-In the second semester of their sophomore year, students choose from independent research, service-learning projects, or internships -- both on and off campus -- to satisfy their Scholars
+In the second semester of their sophomore year, students choose from independent research, service-learning projects, or internships -- both on- and off-campus -- to satisfy their Scholars

 Upon successful completion of the program, students earn an academic Citation ( requirements vary by program ).
 In their junior year, students are encouraged to build on their Scholars experiences by participating in departmental honors programs and other research and internship opportunities.

 Admission to College Park Scholars is selective and by invitation.
-Upon invitation to Scholars, students indicate their preference from the following programs:
+Upon invitation to College Park Scholars, students indicate their preference from the following programs: